 The TC Success Marketing Philosophy

 - In marketing you can’t have a one hit wonder.
 It’s creating the right combination of things and having them all work together.
-Build a process & platform where each thing builds on the next to make everything more effective.
+Create an efficient process and operational platform where each thing builds on the next to make everything more effective.

 - Successful marketing is like a successful relationship.
-If you are good at personal relationships you already know how good marketing works.
-Listen, respond, support, care, be honest, follow-through, and stay in touch so they’ll trust and like you.
+If you are good at personal relationships, you already know how good marketing works.
+Listen, respond, support, care, be honest, follow-through, and stay in touch so you build trust and maintain long-term bonds.

 - Marketing is an art and a science, applying both creativity and discipline.
-Create & measure.
+Create and measure.
 Creativity without applied discipline and measurement is art, not marketing.
 Data without creative ways to incorporate and communicate insights is analytics not marketing.

 - Good messaging comes from the heart.
 The Latin root of the word “communication” means to “share, impart, join, unite, or make one with.”
 The translation of your product into a solution from your customer’s perspective has to mean something.
 Dig deep.